fetzu/memoire-iotbs/jbono_MEMOIRE_Bibliographie.md

 HOBERMAN, J., « Paranoia and the Pods », *Sight and Sound*, Vol. 4, No.
 5, mai 1994, pp. 28-31.

+JOHNSON, Glen M., « We’d Fight… We Had To. *The Body Snatchers* as Novel and Film », *Journal of Popular Culture*, Vol. 13, No. 1, été 1979, pp.
+5-16.

 KAEL, Pauline, « Pods » in Sanford Schwartz (éd.), *The Age of Movies:
 Selected Writings of Pauline Kael*, New York, Library of America, 2011, pp. 358-367.